guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/Containers/Docker.md

 A volume is a directory on the host machine that is accessible to a container.
 When a Docker volume is used, the data inside it is not stored in the container's file system, but in the host machine's file system --> the data in a volume persists even if the container is deleted or recreated.

 Volumes are a good option for persisting data across different container.
 Volumes can be used to store data from a database outside the container.
-A container can write data into a volume and read data from it.
+A container can write data into a volume and read data from it. by default volumes are read write, --> the container is able to read data from there and write data to them.

 Volumes are created using the `docker volume create` command.
 And the driver can be changed with the `-d` option.
 The `-o` flag specifies additional configuration options to the volume driver.